Contact & FAQ

 No.

 Thank you for finding SRC.
-However, digital forensics cases are complex, requring appropriate legal advice and disclosure.
+However, digital forensics cases are complex, requiring appropriate legal advice and disclosure.
 As an expert witness, Sam can only deal with the technical aspect of the case.
 It is important that the appropriate case advice is provided by a legal team and that your solicitor provides the instruction to SRC.
-This will also ensure the instruction is subject to Legal Privilege and that it adheres to strict Expert Witness rules.
-It also prevents wasted monies.
+This also ensures the instruction is subject to Legal Privilege and that it adheres to strict Expert Witness rules.

-Sam can discuss directly with legal professionals your case, including providing free initial recommendations/requirements.
+Sam can discuss your case directly with legal professionals, including providing free initial recommendations/requirements.
 Please provide SRC's contact details to your legal team:

 Contact: Sam Raincock